Residency in Spain

 Foreign citizens who want to immigrate to Spain have several residency options.
 These are:

 Depending on the type of visa requested at first, permanent residency can be obtained gradually, meaning that a foreign citizen must first apply for a temporary or long-term residence permit based on which he or she can obtain permanent residency in Spain.
 Then, the next step is Spanish citizenship.

-If you are interested in emigrating to Spain, you can rely on the counsel of our lawyers for applying for residency.
+If you are interested in emigrating to Spain, you can rely on the counsel of our lawyers for applying for residency or even Spanish citizenship.

 Types of visas leading to permanent residency in Spain

 Spain is one of the most welcoming European countries and as a member of the European Union, it offers specific facilities to citizens of other member states who want to relocate here.
 EU citizens do not need a visa when moving to Spain as they are only required to register with the local police office in the city they will reside.

 Non-EU citizens, on the other hand, are required to complete various formalities that allow them to obtain temporary residence and then a permanent residency in Spain.
 Here are the main types of visas which lead to obtaining a permanent residence permit in this country: